The upgrade procedure is the same for all hosts and involves using the installer and inventory file.

 Known limitations

-For existing users, upgrading from 3.0.x to 3.0.3 does not update the universal dashboard layout.
+For existing users, after upgrading from 3.0.x to 3.0.3, the universal dashboard layout is not refreshed.

 Possible solution: restart the Core service (kuma-core.service), and the data refresh interval configured for the layout will be used.